nieksand/cpp-bloom/README.md

 The solid lines show the expected theoretical false positive rate.
 The dot marks show the actual performance of this bloom filter implementation.
 The close overlap indicates that this code is operating as expected.
-This results can be reproduced using the code in the "analysis" subdirectory.
+These results can be reproduced using the code in the "analysis" subdirectory.
 See the readme file in that directory for additional details.